hpyproject/hpy/docs/debug-mode.rst

 * Leaked handles.
 * Handles used after they are closed.
-* Usage of memory returned from API functions such as `HPyUnicode_AsUTF8AndSize` after the corresponding handle was closed.
+* Reading from a memory which is no longer guaranteed to be still valid, for example, the buffer returned by ``HPyUnicode_AsUTF8AndSize`` after the corresponding ``HPy`` handle was closed.
-* Write access to memory returned from API functions such as `HPyUnicode_AsUTF8AndSize` that should be read-only.
+* Writing to a memory which should be read-only, for example, the buffer returned by ``HPyUnicode_AsUTF8AndSize``.

 An HPy module may be explicitly loaded in debug mode using::